Fiware/showcase.gsma.dataModels/specs/StreetLighting/StreetlightControlCabinet/doc/spec.md

     -   Attribute type: List of [Text](https://schema.org/Text)
+    -   Allowed Values: Those technical values considered meaningful by applications.
+        - `astronomicalClock` .
-    -   Allowed Values: Those technical values considered meaningful by applications. - `astronomicalClock` .- The control cabinet includes an astronomical clock to deal with switching hours. - `individualControl` .- The control cabinet allows to control street lights individually.
+        - The control cabinet includes an astronomical clock to deal with switching hours. - `individualControl`.
+        - The control cabinet allows to control street lights individually.

 -   `compliantWith`.
 A list of standards to which the cabinet controller is compliant with (ex. `IP54`)